|

 Great-West Lifeco is an international financial services holding company, with interests in life insurance, health insurance, retirement and investment services, asset management and reinsurance businesses.
 Great-West Lifeco has operations in Canada, the United States and Europe through Canada Life, Empower, Canada Life Limited and Irish Life.

 All of the Directors are also directors of Canada Life, and most of the directors of Empower are also Directors of Great-West Lifeco.
-Each of Canada Life and Empower has adopted similar Board and Board Committee mandates, and governance structures and practices as Great-West Lifeco, which the Board monitors.
+Each of Canada Life and Empower has adopted similar Board Committee mandates, and governance structures and practices as Great-West Lifeco, which the Board monitors.

 The Canadian Securities Administrators (the "CSA") have adopted National Policy 58-201 - Corporate Governance Guidelines (the "Policy"), which establishes guidelines on corporate governance practices (the "CSA Guidelines").
 The Policy encourages issuers to consider the CSA Guidelines in developing their own corporate governance practices.